-This policy governs the creation and administration of SUNY Cortland's Featured Events, which is integrated with the SUNY Cortland homepage and the web content management system.
+This policy governs the creation and administration of SUNY Cortland's Featured Events, which is integrated with the College's home page and the Web content management system.
 Featured Events provides a platform for publishing events intended for the campus community and the general public.